To have a voice, please attend a monthly legislative committee meeting at the KCK Chamber.

 The KCK Chamber supports allocation of adequate federal and state funds dedicated for the planning and implementation of a complete and comprehensive 2020 Census which ensures accurate representation for federal programs and representation in Washington.

-The KCK Board of Directors approved the 2019 Legislative Agenda in February after meeting with state and local officials in Topeka.
+The KCK Board of Directors approved the 2020 Legislative Agenda in February.

 KCK Chamber President & CEO, Daniel Silva and the Board of Directors and Staff would like to thank Michael Smallwood, Chair of the Legislative Affairs Committee for his exceptional work in producing this platform that represents our business community.